39 Museums in Salvador: Discover the history and culture of Bahia

 Importance

 The museum offers a rich cultural and historical experience, reflecting the opulence and religious importance of the cathedral.
-As well as being a point of interest for admirers of architecture and sacred art, the space is also notable for its connection with the famous priest Antônio Vieira, who died in the cathedral in 1697.
+As well as being a point of interest for admirers of architecture and sacred art, the space is notable for its connection to the famous priest Antônio Vieira, who died in the cathedral in 1697.

 A visit to the Basilica Cathedral Museum provides an in-depth insight into the history and artistic heritage of Salvador, highlighting the cathedral’s influence and importance in the city’s historical context.